There are times when every sales team needs to re-evaluate their process for creating a successful sales meeting.

 How do you uncover your prospect’s most significant challenges as it relates to your solutions?
 By setting the tone, which you already did, controlling the dialogue, and asking open-ended questions that help you unlock the company’s needs.
 This allows you to provide a more targeted solution that resonates with the prospect.

-How do you get everyone in the room nodding their head with understanding of how you can meet the company’s need?
+How do you get everyone on the call nodding their head with understanding of how you can meet the company’s need?
 Through vision engineering, which is essentially aligning your solution with their problem or opportunity.

 This also separates good from great salespeople.
 A good salesperson will stick to the talking points that the sales rep or marketing team identified for them ahead of time, which may have little to do with the prospect’s actual need.

 But, a great salesperson will be able to adjust the solution to match what the prospect identifies as their area of need.
 This is accomplished in the previous step by listening, learning, and asking those open-ended questions to prepare to adjust.